doutv/N-Body-Simulation/report/report.md

 | Figure 3: MPI Speedup with Problem Size $200$ |  Figure 4: MPI Duration with Problem Size $200$   |

 In Figure 3 and Figure 4, as problem size increases, the speedup decreases, and the duration increases.
 The possible reason is that the computation time of each process is short, and the inter-process communication time becomes the determining factor.
-Since the duration is so small(less than $6\mu s$), the startup time and the inter-process communication time are relatively large compared to the computation time.
+Since the duration is so small(less than $6e6ns$), the startup time and the inter-process communication time are relatively large compared to the computation time.

 |   ![Figure 5](mpiproblemsize1000speedup.png)   |
 | :--------------------------------------------: |